-The current higher education landscape is a challenging one and has changed significantly over recent years as the new funding regime substantially shifted public funding from funding council grants to loan-funded student tuition fees.
-The government's abolition of student number controls has allowed more scope for growth but unleashed a much more competitive recruitment market than previously, with increasingly aggressive competitive behaviour around the use of unconditional offers and more institutions entering clearing.
+The current higher education landscape is a challenging one with teaching income tied to student numbers via loan-funded student tuition fees and the government's abolition of student number controls allowing more scope for growth but also unleashing a much more competitive recruitment market than previously, with increasingly aggressive competitive behaviour around the use of unconditional offers and more institutions entering clearing.
 Brexit is also playing a role with institutions keen to recoup any falls in EU students.
-In addition, the demographic dip means that the number of 18 year olds is declining and will continue to do so for another couple of years.
+In addition, the demographic dip means that the number of 18 year olds has been declining.

-The Higher Education and Research Act 2017 introduced significant changes to the sector's regulatory architecture including the creation of a new regulator in the form of the Office for Students.
-As the name implies, its remit is very different to that of HEFCE and there are likely to be evolving regulatory changes as the new regulatory framework is fully implemented from 2019.
-The funding environment is also increasingly uncertain with the future of tuition fees subject to the government's current review of post 18 education.
+The creation of a new regulator in the form of the Office for Students will also lead to evolving regulatory changes as the new regulatory framework is fully implemented from 2019.
+The funding environment also continues to be uncertain with the future of tuition fees still subject to the eventual outcome of the government's review of post 18 education.